9 min read

 4. A system that can escalate before the report is filed

-One story from California has stayed with me.
+One California story has stayed with me.

 What if the system did not wait?